The Ultimate Camping Guide to Kinburn Spit National Park in Ukraine

 The cozy Kefal Lakes of the Kinburn Spit

-The locals say that if for any reason the some of the fish fail to swim away as the cold season begins it jumps out of the water onshore simply because it can not survive in low temperatures.
+Locals say that if some of the fish fail to swim away before the cold season begins, they’ll leap onto the shore because they can’t survive in low temperatures.

-The area is free from industrial fishing, and individuals are allowed to fish.
-That’s one thing to do here, but you can also swim in the lakes, walk around, and explore the local flora.
+The area is free from industrial fishing, though individuals are allowed to cast a line.
+Fishing is one option here, but you can also swim in the lakes, wander the trails, and explore the surrounding flora.

 Seagulls and sunset, the Kinburn Spit National Park, Ukraine

-This is a season that’s hard to catch as it happens in early May.
-Acres of land around the Porkrovske village turn into the orchid blossom.
-This is the second biggest Wild orchid blossom in Europe, and it continues for about two weeks.
+This short season is easy to miss, as it happens in early May.
+Acres of land around Pokrovske village burst into bloom, creating the second-largest wild orchid display in Europe.
+The spectacle lasts for about two weeks.

-Many of the camps in the area rent out all the equipment and even organize the boat tours.
-Despite its odd name, the Black Sea is not black-watered.
-In remote areas like Kinburn, the water is crystal-clear, with lovely blue and green hues, and the underwater life is rich and busy.
+Many local camps rent out snorkeling gear and even organize boat tours.
+Despite its name, the Black Sea isn’t dark at all.
+In remote spots like Kinburn, the water is crystal clear, shimmering in shades of blue and green, with underwater life that’s both rich and lively.

-Unlike many other spits, Kinburn actually has two tips.
-The first one is the north-western tip, and the second is the south-eastern one.
-This second tip is hugged by the waters of the Black Sea on one side and the Yahorlyk bay on the other one.
-This area is perfect for birdwatching, has beautiful nature, and opens views to the islands.
+Unlike most spits, Kinburn actually has two tips.
+The first is its northwestern edge, and the second is the southeastern tip, bordered by the Black Sea on one side and Yahorlyk Bay on the other.
+This area is ideal for birdwatching, enjoying untouched nature, and taking in views of the nearby islands.

-Take a Private Tour to the Tender Spit
+Take a Private Tour to the Tendrivska Spit

-This is even a bigger under-the-radar gem than the Kinburn Spit.
-Tender is part of the Black Sea Biosphere Reserve, and most of it is closed to visitors.
-The spit is home to unique nature and wildlife, and it is almost impossible to reach from the mainland.
+Even more under the radar than Kinburn, the Tendrivska Spit is part of the Black Sea Biosphere Reserve, most of which is closed to visitors.
+It’s home to unique landscapes and wildlife, and reaching it from the mainland is nearly impossible.

-There are, however, private boat tours (cost around 300 USD) to a small area of the shore of the Tender Spit where you will be able to enjoy secluded beaches, pristine waters, and a unique feeling as if you were on a deserted island.
+That said, private boat tours (around 300 USD) are available to a small stretch of its shoreline.
+Here, you can enjoy secluded beaches, pristine waters, and the rare feeling of being on a deserted island.

 1. Pingback: [ANSWERED] What Are the Best Beaches in Ukraine?